Construction Claims Prevention and Resolution

 7. CLAIMS MITIGATION DURING CONSTRUCTION

-Successful construction claims avoidance results from prudent management activities.
+Successful construction claims mitigation results from prudent management activities.
 The following activities during the construction phase of a project are essential for both the owner’s team and the contractor’s team to mitigate claims and ensure the overall success of the project:

 • Read and understand the contract documents.